What Number Multiply To 36

 • 6 x 6 = 36

 Notice that after 6, we start repeating factors.
-This is because we've already covered all the pairs.
-Therefore, the factors of 36 are 1, 2, 3, 4, 6, 9, 12, 18, and 36.
+Even so, this is because we've already covered all the pairs.
+So, the factors of 36 are 1, 2, 3, 4, 6, 9, 12, 18, and 36.
 Each of these numbers, when multiplied by its corresponding pair from the list above, will result in 36.

 Incorporating Negative Factors

 So far, we've only considered positive factors.
-However, in mathematics, we can also consider negative numbers.
+On the flip side, in mathematics, we can also consider negative numbers.
 Since a negative number multiplied by a negative number results in a positive number, we can also include negative factor pairs:

 • -1 x -36 = 36